mangstadt/PHP-HAPI/README.markdown

 PHP-HAPI is a PHP library that allows you to easily query the [Hyperiums](http://www.hyperiums.com) API (HAPI).

+[Hyperiums](http://www.hyperiums.com) is a massively multiplayer, online strategy game that you play from your web browser.

+PHP-HAPI version 0.1.0 supports HAPI version 0.1.8.

 # Requirements

 PHP-HAPI requires PHP 5.3 or above.